vegardit/node-har-extract/CONTRIBUTING.md

-# Contributing to node-express-har-middleware
+# Contributing to node-har-extract

-Thanks for contributing to node-express-har-middleware!
+Thanks for contributing to node-har-extract!

 ## License